 It is best to use drip irrigation in combination with the plastic mulch.
 Using drip irrigation instead of overhead irrigation keeps the foliage dry and reduces disease problems.
 It is also possible with the appropriate equipment to inject the needed nutrients through the drip line and spoon-feed your plants.

 Cantaloupes and honeydews need a lot of space.
 Plant the melons in rows 6 to 8 feet apart.
 Transplants or seed should be planted in the rows 18 to 24 inches apart.
 If starting from seed, plant the seed about ½ to ¾-inch deep.

 It is best to base fertilizer applications on the results of a soil test.
 If a soil test has not been taken, apply 5-10-10 at 30 pounds per 1,000 square feet before planting.
-Melons should be sidedressed before the vines start to "run " with 1 pound of 33-0-0 per 100 feet of row or 2 pounds of calcium nitrate per 100 feet of row.
+Melons should be sidedressed before the vines start to "run" with 1 pound of 334-0-0 (urea and ammonium sulfate) per 100 feet of row or 2 pounds of 15.5-0-0 (calcium nitrate) per 100 feet of row.
 Sidedress a second time after bloom when fruit is developing on the vine.
 Be careful: Too much nitrogen fertilizer can encourage excessive vine growth and reduce fruit growth.